List of Fairy Tail characters: Jellal Fernandes

-Ultear Milkovich / Zalty
+Ultear Milkovich

 During her early childhood, Ultear Milkovich (ウルティア・ミルコビッチ, Urutia Mirukobitchi) is taken to a magic research facility by her mother Ur.
 She is subjected to unethical experiments and assumes that Ur has abandoned her, unaware that her mother thinks she has died.
 Ultear joins forces with Grimoire Heart to modify her magic with Zeref's power to travel to the past and exact revenge on Ur.
 Ultear eventually gains infamy as the leader of the guild's Seven Kin of Purgatory and adopts Merudy.
 As part of Grimoire Heart's plan, she manipulates Jellal Fernandes into becoming the dark wizard's servant, feigning loyalty to him as a member of the Magic Council.
 Later, Ultear and Merudy capture Zeref on Sirius Island, and the two attempt to flee with the dark wizard.
 Eventually, Ultear realizes the truth about her mother while dueling with Gray Fullbuster, prompting her to help Fairy Tail defeat her master Hades and leave Grimoire Heart with Merudy.
 Seven years later, when Rogue Cheney's future self uses Eclipse to orchestrate a dragon attack, Ultear contemplates killing the present Rogue.
 However, she casts the forbidden time spell Last Ages (ラストエイジス, Rasuto Eijisu), which reverses time and allows her allies to foresee the dragons' moves within this critical time frame, preventing the deaths of several wizards.
 The spell also rapidly ages Ultear into an elderly woman, and she leaves Jellal and Merudy to assume that she has been killed in the attack.